tsuru/tsuru/docs/installing/gandalf.rst

     sudo start archive-server

-Token for authentication with Tsuru API
+Token for authentication with tsuru API
 =======================================

 There is one last step in configuring Gandalf.
-It involves generating an access token so that the hook we created can access the Tsuru API.
-This must be done after installing the Tsuru API and it's detailed in the next :ref:`installation step <gandalf_auth_token>`.
+It involves generating an access token so that the hook we created can access the tsuru API.
+This must be done after installing the tsuru API and it's detailed in the next :ref:`installation step <gandalf_auth_token>`.